-The very short list of things that can convince us to leave our beds and go outside before 11am on a weekend include the following: weed whackers less than ten feet from our window, small children, a small child that somehow got its hands on a weed wacker, and brunch.
+The very short list of things that can convince us to leave our beds and go outside before 11am on a weekend include the following: weed whackers less than ten feet from our window, small children, a small child that somehow got its hands on a weed wacker, and any one of the best brunch restaurants in Miami.

-Brunch is the undisputed most fun option on that list, which is why we’ve compiled this list of 16 great brunch spots around the city.
-These places can work whether you want to have somewhere between four and 14 mimosas or if you just need strong coffee and something incredibly delicious to help distract you from the damage that young boy did to your Toyota Prius three hours ago.
+Brunch is the undisputed most fun option on that list, which is why we’ve compiled this list of great brunch places around the city.
+These spots can work whether you want to have somewhere between four and 14 mimosas or if you just need strong coffee and something incredibly delicious to help distract you from the damage that young boy did to your Toyota Prius three hours ago.

 At Michael’s brunch, you should order enough food that you can no longer see the tabletop.
 This is a brunch where you’re going to want to taste everything on the menu, and you’ll want at least one bite of the baked eggs with pork belly, buttermilk pancakes, warm beignets, and a lot more.
 It obviously helps to have more people at the table so you can pick off as many plates as possible.
 And you can always walk it off through the Design District, even if the last thing you want to do right now is try on expensive pants.